Bryan-TranLu/Module11_Challenge/README.md

-# # Module11_Challenge
+## Module11_Challenge
 Submission for Bryan Tran Lu.
 Please note that the entirely of this assignment was performed on Google Colab.

 ## Description
 This assigment uses Prophet to forecast models based on historical csv data.

 ## Instructions
 The assignment script can be found in the Starter_Code folder.
-The file name is `crypto_investments.ipynb`.
+The file name is `forecasting_net_prophet.ipynb`.

 ## Installation Requirements
 If using Google Colab, installing the following libraries are required prior to running the script: